John Luther Adams: Crossing Open Ground

 Environmentalist composer John Luther Adams’s Crossing Open Ground, an outdoor work for winds, brass and percussion, offers an opportunity to rediscover and reconsecrate place—an invitation to listen to the older, deeper resonances beneath our feet.
 In the stunning landscape of Snow Canyon State Park, Liquid Music seeks to honor "one of the most original musical thinkers of the new century" (The New Yorker) with a concert fitting to his singular vision and natural world inspiration.

-Guided by music director Christopher Rountree, choreographer Dimitri Chamblas, and powerhouse section leaders Sidney Hopson (percussion), Nathalie Joachim (winds), C.J.
+Guided by music director Nadia Sirota, choreographer Dimitri Chamblas, and powerhouse section leaders Sidney Hopson (percussion), Nathalie Joachim (winds), C.J.
 Camerieri (brass), and Trever Hagen (brass), an acoustic ensemble of 36 local musicians will perform the work.
 Throughout the performance, each performer and each listener is free to follow their own individual path through the physical and musical landscape—encouraging a renewed sense of place and time experienced together.

 Crossing Open Ground is commissioned by The Aspen Music Festival and School and The Barry Lopez Foundation for Art & Environment, and dedicated to Barry Lopez.